Marrow Transplant

 How Many Days Does a Marrow Donor Heal?

 A marrow transplant is usually a treatment method that healthy people are afraid to donate.
-Although the idea of taking a marrow from the hip bone may seem painful to people, this procedure is performed under surgical operation, with the person fully anesthetized or half anesthetized under general or local anesthesia.
+Although the idea of taking marrow from the hip bone may seem painful to people, this procedure is performed under surgical operation, with the person fully anesthetized or half anesthetized under general or local anesthesia.

 For this reason, the donor can donate bone marrow without feeling any pain in a sterile environment.
 The donor, who regains consciousness after an hour, is kept in the hospital for observation for one day and sent home after the necessary tests are performed the next day.